AxeldeRomblay/MLBox/python-package/README.md

 ===========

 A 2.3 dev-version for MLBox is also available on the __branch "dev"__ !
 It provides some interesting new features.
-Please refer to [HISTORY](https://github.com/AxeldeRomblay/MLBox/blob/master/HISTORY.rst). __It depends on sklearn-0.19.dev0 which is not a stable version at the moment__: https://github.com/scikit-learn/scikit-learn
+Please refer to [HISTORY](https://github.com/AxeldeRomblay/MLBox/blob/master/HISTORY.rst). __It depends on sklearn-0.19.dev0 which is not a stable version at the moment.__

 If you want, you can have a try:

-* Clone or download the dev branch
+* Clone or download sklearn-0.19.dev0 from the github: https://github.com/scikit-learn/scikit-learn
 * Install sklearn-0.19.dev0:

 .. code-block:: console

-    $ cd python-package/extra-dist/
+    $ cd scikit-learn-master/
-    $ pip install *.whl
+    $ python setup.py install

+* Clone or download MLBox-2.3 from the 'dev' branch.
 * Install MLBox-2.3-dev:

 .. code-block:: console